jperkin/illumos-gate/README-xbuild.md

 ## Cross Building For ARM

 This guide details how to set everything up on OmniOS and SmartOS.
-The procedure should be reasonably portable to other illumos distributions. you may
+The procedure should be reasonably portable to other illumos distributions.

 ### Setup A SmartOS Build Zone